 This cabinet is not as tall as the typical French Gothic style dressoir, but it is just as wide and still chock full of luscious elements of fenestrage or tracery.
 Sprinkled throughout are references to grapes, including vines, bunches, and leaves.

 As we have noted in describing other examples, the dressoir is one of the oldest types of furniture developed in France.
 Its use dating back to medieval times as life became more permanent in towns and villages, it began as a chest placed on top of a table.
-As a result, the open pot board remains at the bottom while the upper portion became a case for storage.
+As a result, the open pot board remained at the bottom (like the area underneath a table) while the upper portion became a case for storage (with the chest's top now facing outward).
 Typically, the items stored were the textiles used to cover tables and chairs.
 These hand-made items were far more prestigious and valuable than the furniture to which they related, and so they were locked away and preserved as precious investments for use on special occasions.
 By the 19th century, textiles were mass-produced in factories and were no longer more valuable than their storage containers, causing locks to be omitted from hardware on dressoirs such as this one.